 Establish a cleaning routine for your cards.
 Because the energies of others can easily attach to your decks, you’ll want to use different sets of cards for private and personal readings.

 Regardless of what deck you’re using, when you are done with a reading you will need to cleanse them.
-The options for doing so are endless, but white sage and crystal cleansing are two favorites.
+The options for doing so are endless, as I described in my article on how to clear and cleanse your tarot deck, but white sage and crystal cleansing are two favorites.

 Hopefully, after reading this article you feel much more at ease (and excited) about buying a new deck than you did before.

 Remember that you are the one who will be using your cards day in and day out, so you’ll want to choose based on your intuition, artistic eye, and other personal preferences while still considering things like sizing and quality.

 Once bought, you’ll be able to start reading right away, but make sure to take care of them!
 If you do so, you’ll be able to use them for self-improvement and guidance for many, many years.

 Now that we have gone over some of the best tarot decks for sale in 2022, you should have an idea of what is out there.